grdw/grdw/_posts/2021-10-25-project-euler-15-lattice-paths.md

 n! / r!(n - r)!
 ```

 For a Lattice path, according to the Wikipedia article, you calculate it by taking a coordinate (x + y) over (x).
 To be clear about it: `n = (x + y)` and `r = x`.
 Because we're on a square grid and we'll always be moving from the top-left corner to the bottom-right corner, our `n` equals to `x * 2`.
-The code now looks like this.
+The code now looks like this:

 ```rust
 fn fact(mut n: u64) -> u64 {